Cocaine Withdrawal and Treatment

 - Increased appetite.

-The body’s ability to process and remove toxins from the system is referred to as detoxification (detox) 6.
-Like withdrawal symptoms, the length of detox is unpredictable and affected by many individual differences related to cocaine abuse 5.
-Over all, cocaine detox symptoms will emerge within 24 hours after last use and continue for between 3 and 5 days, although some symptoms may persist for weeks 6,7.
+The detoxification process and the precise timeline for accompanying withdrawal is somewhat unpredictable depending on many individual differences related to cocaine abuse.8 Cocaine withdrawal symptoms will often emerge within 24 hours after last use and continue for between 3 and 5 days, although some symptoms may persist for weeks.6,7

-Cocaine withdrawal does not pose the same risks as detoxing from alcohol or sedatives, but serious dangers may present.
-The most serious hazards of cocaine detox include 4,6,7:
+Though cocaine withdrawal may not pose the same pronounced physical risks as acute alcohol or sedative withdrawal, there are some potential complications to be aware of.
+The most serious hazards of cocaine detox include the following:2,7

 - Cardiovascular issues: Any stimulant abuse puts additional strain on the heart.
 With heavy use, problems may arise during detox like heart attack, stroke, or irregular heartbeat.